-The purpose of this webpage is to provide resources to emergency managers and public safety officials in Massachusetts related to hurricane planning and preparedness.
+The purpose of this webpage is to provide resources to emergency managers and public safety officials in Massachusetts related to hurricane planning, preparedness, and response.

-Hurricane Evacuation Maps Hurricane Inundation Maps Mass Care Shelter Coordination Plan & Toolkit Evacuation Study Reports Cape Cod Emergency Traffic Plan Debris Management Information Hurricane Preparedness Tips for the Public
+Hurricane Evacuation Maps Hurricane Inundation Maps National Hurricane Center Storm Surge Maps Mass Care Shelter Coordination Plan & Toolkit Evacuation Study Reports Cape Cod Emergency Traffic Plan Debris Management Information Hurricane Preparedness Tips for the Public

 The US Army Corps of Engineers (USACE) recently completed DRAFT hurricane evacuation zone maps for Massachusetts coastal communities for the 2013 hurricane season, based on Hurricane Inundation Maps (see below).
 These Hurricane Evacuation Maps can be used as a resource for local evacuation decision-making during hurricanes.
 These maps have been provided to local emergency management directors in electronic format, and local emergency management directors are also receiving hard copy maps that can be used to mark up changes to the zones for the 2014 hurricane season.
 In addition, MEMA has posted the draft hurricane evacuation maps on the Hurricane Evacuation Zones webpage for the public to view.
 Should you have any issues locating the maps, please contact your MEMA regional office.